 - Sydney G. Erlanger Award: Outstanding Senior, Johns Hopkins University

-- Inducted to the Corning Painted Post Hall of Fame
+- Inducted into the Corning-Painted Post Hall of Fame

-- Inducted to the Section IV New York State Hall of Fame
+- Inducted into the Section IV New York State Hall of Fame

 - Selected to the Club North/South Game